bacpop/PopPIPE/README.md

 and clusters will be sent to microreact, and a link to your page will be output to the terminal and saved in `output/microreact_url.txt`.

+**NB** From 2021-10-27 Microreact requires an API key for the final step to work.
+See the [microreact docs](https://docs.microreact.org/api/access-tokens) for instructions on how to generate one for your account.

 ## Config file

 ### PopPIPE configuration